Musée de la Gaspésie - “Dear Leo”

 Interactive Design - Fabrication - Production & Assembly

-For nine months, MASSIVart collaborated with the Musée de la Gaspésie in the conception and production of the temporary exhibition “Dear Leo”.
-Presented until 2023, it was designed as a travelling exhibition in Gaspésie, just like Leo Lapierre.
+MASSIVart recently had the pleasure of collaborating with the Musée de la Gaspésie in the conception and production of the temporary exhibition “Dear Leo”.
+Presented until 2023, it was designed as a travelling exhibition in Gaspésie, just like Leo Lapierre himself.

-The MASSIVart team was able to immerse themselves in this childlike artist-craftsman’s universe to recreate it as accurately as possible.
-It was clear that the recovery of objects was an integral part of his creative process, giving a second life to tin cans, pieces of wood and other abandoned materials.
+As our team uncovered the artist-craftsman’s universe, his childlike sensitivity, curiosity and sense of wonderment became infectious and made us want to portray the man and his philosophy as much as his work.
+It was clear that recycling and the recovery of objects was an integral part of his creative process and we wanted to honour this by giving a second life to tin cans, pieces of wood and other abandoned materials.

-To remain true to his process, the furniture in the exhibition comes mostly from recycled objects.
+To remain true to Lapierre’s process, the furniture in the exhibition came mostly from recycled objects.
 The materials used for the scenography are given a second life: milk crates from a local producer, old classroom furniture from a nearby school, used pallets and old vintage televisions.

 The idea behind the exhibit was to feel as if you were in Lapierre’s garden shed, where everything began, his creative studio where his objects accumulated.
 The scenography is thus divided into two atmospheres: the shed and the classroom – where Leo shared his creations and inspiration with children.

 Lapierre was a magician with an endless imagination.
-It was important to highlight his humanity and his story through his work in schools.
-To make this possible, our creative team suggested using the thread of children’s letters who Lapierre met with to talk about his work.
+It was important to highlight his humanity and his story through his work in schools with children.
+To make this possible, our creative team suggested using the thread of children’s letters who Lapierre once met with to articulate the creative ideas behind his work.